John T. Morgan: Family and relatives

-Morgan's grand-niece was Zelda Sayre, the wife of writer F. Scott Fitzgerald.
+Morgan's grand-niece was Zelda Fitzgerald, the neo-Confederate wife of F. Scott Fitzgerald.
+Zelda later espoused fascism as a political creed.

-As the patriarch of a powerful Southern family, Morgan's extended relatives remained influential in Alabama politics for many decades and owned the First White House of the Confederacy in Montgomery.
+As the patriarch of a powerful Southern clan, Morgan's extended relatives remained influential in Alabama politics for many decades.
 His nephew and protege, Anthony Dickinson Sayre (1858–1931), served first as a member of the Alabama State Senate (1894–95) and then as President of the Alabama State Senate (1896–97).
+Active in Alabama politics for nearly half a century, Morgan's nephew Anthony D. Sayre is widely regarded by historians as the legal architect who laid the foundation for Alabama's discriminatory Jim Crow laws.

-According to historians, Morgan's nephew Anthony D. Sayre played a key role in undermining the Fourteenth and Fifteenth Amendments in Alabama and enabling the ideology of white supremacy.
-As a state legislator, he introduced the landmark 1893 Sayre Act which disenfranchised black Alabamians for nearly a century and ushered in the racially segregated Jim Crow period in the state.
+As a state legislator, Sayre played a key role in undermining the Fourteenth and Fifteenth Amendments in Alabama and enabling the ideology of white supremacy.
+He authored the 1893 Sayre Act, disenfranchising black Alabamians for nearly a century.
+In 1909, Sayre became an Associate Justice of the Supreme Court of Alabama and served as "one of the sturdiest pillars" of Alabama's racial hierarchy.